Virtual reality as a training environment for strengthening social competences to promote teamwork in companies

 - Project Lead: Klaus Neundlinger, Institute for Cultural Excellence

-- Project Partner: Karl Landsteiner University of Health Sciences / D.O.T. - Die offene Tür (The Open Door), Karl Landsteiner University of Health Sciences / Division of Psychiatry for Adults (University Hospital Tulln), Ludwig Boltzmann Gesellschaft / Forschungsgruppe DOT, Institute for Advanced Studies, Polycular OG, AIT Austrian Institute of Technology
+- Project Partner: Karl Landsteiner University of Health Sciences / Division of Psychiatry and Psychotherapeutic Medicine (University Hospital Tulln), Karl Landsteiner University of Health Sciences / D.O.T. - Die offene Tür (The Open Door), Ludwig Boltzmann Gesellschaft / Forschungsgruppe DOT, Institute for Advanced Studies, Polycular OG, AIT Austrian Institute of Technology

 Complex social competencies, such as empathy, the ability to reflect or to constructively solve conflicts, are key in a contemporary work environment which is characterized by complex forms of interaction.
 This is the basis for our motivation to investigate novel forms of learning and training, which include emotional experiences in order to effect a sustainable increase in social competencies and, consequently, improve teamwork.
 Weaknesses of existing methods for promoting social competencies, such as a sole focus on cognitive stimuli, are specifically addressed through the use of virtual reality (VR).